Manic-Depressive Psychosis: Features And Depressive Episodes

 Periods of bipolar depression may be more prevalent than mania, but depressive episodes may be considered more dangerous due to the associated risk of suicide.
 Features of bipolar depressive episodes tend to be similar to major depressive episodes.

-Bipolar disorder is characterized into three main types.
+Three main types characterize bipolar disorder.
 While people diagnosed with different types of bipolar disorder may experience similar symptoms, symptom severity and how long symptoms last will determine someone’s specific diagnosis.

 Bipolar I disorder

 Usually considered the classic form of bipolar disorder, bipolar I generally involves at least one manic episode.
-Mania generally refers to a period of at least a week "in which a person experiences a change in normal behavior that drastically affects their functioning."
+Mania generally refers to a period of at least a week in which a person experiences a normal behavior change, drastically affecting their functioning.

 Symptoms of mania typically include talkativeness, rapid speech, a decreased need for sleep, racing thoughts, distractibility, anxiousness, and psychomotor agitation.
-Mania may also be accompanied by a euphoric or expansive mood, mood impulsivity, irritability, and a sense of grandiosity.
+A euphoric or expansive mood, mood impulsivity, irritability, and a sense of grandiosity may also accompany mania.

-It can also be possible to have mixed features of depression and mania at the same time.
+It is also possible to have mixed features of depression and mania at the same time.
 When a person experiences four or more episodes of depression or mania in one year, this is normally referred to as rapid cycling.

 Bipolar II disorder